 Surf in San Juan del Sur

 A hit with surfers and backpackers, San Juan del Sur is the most popular beach destination in Nicaragua.
 All the beaches are beautiful and lapped by warm water.
-Here you’ll find great surfing (expect to pay around $9 USD per day for board rental and $25 per hour for lessons), the 2nd largest statue of Jesus in the world (behind Christ the Redeemer in Brazil), and lots of cheap bars.
-If you are looking to party, this town is it.
+Here you’ll find great surfing (expect to pay around $9 USD per day for board rental and $25 per hour for lessons), the second-largest statue of Jesus in the world (behind Christ the Redeemer in Brazil), and lots of cheap bars.
+If you’re looking to party, this town is it.
 The two best hostels in town are The Naked Tiger and Pachamama (they throw a wild Sunday pool party too).

 Visit Ometepe Island